 The study will assess the problems and opportunities being faced by the Lower Sioux Indian Community on their tribal lands and make recommendations related to erosion along the Minnesota River adjacent to and impacting those lands.

 The Lower Sioux Indian Community is located south of the Minnesota River in Redwood County, approximately 2 miles south of the city of Morton, Minnesota.

 On May 8, 2019, the Lower Sioux Indian Community requested the assistance of the U.S. Army Corps of Engineers for riverbank stabilization on the Minnesota River.
 Federal funding for the study was provided in July 2020.
-A feasibility cost-share agreement between the Corps and the Lower Sioux Indian Community was signed on September 16, 2020.
+A feasibility cost share agreement between the Corps and the Lower Sioux Indian Community was signed on September 16, 2020.

 The tentatively selected plan was endorsed by Mississippi Valley Division with approval to release the draft report on June 22, 2021.
 The Feasibility Study Report was released for agency technical review and public review in September 2021.
 Prior to finalization of the report, it was determined that the tentatively selected plan and other alternatives needed to be re-evaluated.
-The study is scheduled to be completed in summer 2023 with design in fiscal year 2024 and construction in fiscal year 2025.
+The study is scheduled to be completed in winter 2024 with design in fiscal year 2024 and construction in fiscal year 2025.

 FY 2021 – FY 2023:

 The executed Feasibility Cost Share Agreement (FCSA) of $484,000 qualifies for a cost share waiver.
 The design and construction phase may qualify for an additional waiver of up to $665,000.
 Both the waived amounts and the ability to pay formulas are updated periodically.